jherax/js-utils/README.md

 This is the jQuery extension for [fnIsValidDate](#fnisvaliddate-dom-options).<br>
 Evaluates whether the first element in the collection has the `value` with date format.<br>
 Date validations are performed according to [regional setting](#jsuregional) `dateFormat` `timeFormat`<br>
 The validation message is displayed with a tooltip.
-If [jQuery.ui.position](http://api.jqueryui.com/position/) is available, the tooltip is rendered by jQuery.ui.position, otherwise an extension method for built-in jQuery.position is used.<br>
+If [jQuery.ui.position](http://api.jqueryui.com/position/) is available, the tooltip is rendered by&nbsp;jQuery.ui.position, otherwise an extension method for built-in jQuery.position is used.<br>
 **Important:** You can customize the messages defined in [`jsu.regional`](#jsuregional) namespace:<br>
 `dateIsGreater` `dateIsLesser` `dateFormatError`<br>
 **Returns** `jQuery`